 Introduction

 Abstraction and Control of TE Networks (ACTN) describes a method for operating a Traffic Engineered (TE) network (such as an MPLS-TE network or a layer 1/0 transport network) to provide connectivity and virtual network services for customers of the TE network [ACTN-Frame].
-The services provided can be tuned to meet the requirements (such as traffic patterns, quality, and reliability) of the applications hosted by the customers.
+The services provided can be optimized to meet the requirements (such as traffic patterns, quality, and reliability) of the applications hosted by the customers.
 Data models are a representation of objects that can be configured or monitored within a system.
 Within the IETF, YANG [RFC6020] is the language of choice for documenting data models, and YANG models have been produced to allow configuration or modeling of a variety of network devices, protocol instances, and network services.
 YANG data models have been classified in [Netmod-Yang-Model-Classification] and [Service-YANG].

 [ACTN-VN-YANG] describes how customers or end to end orchestrators can request and/or instantiate a generic virtual network service.
 [ACTN-Applicability] describes a connection between IETF YANG model classifications to ACTN interfaces.
 In particular, it describes the customer service model can be mapped into the CMI (CNC-MDSC Interface) of the ACTN architecture.